-▲ WARNING: The chassis extensions fitted to the Voyager vehicles are not suitable for supporting a tow bar.
-Any tow bar and supporting structure fitted must be connected directly to the Ford chassis.
-Due to payload restrictions Swift do not recommend towing with the Voyager vehicles.
+⚠ WARNING: Chassis extensions fitted to the Voyager vehicles are not suitable for supporting a tow bar.
+Any tow bar and supporting structure fitted must connect directly to the chassis extension support plates and to the ford chassis.
+A tow bar and support frame designed specifically for the Voyager vehicles is available from your dealer.